New York Car Defect / Malfunction Lawyers

 - The car must be in a similar condition to the way it was when it was sold.
 It cannot have been substantially altered, which means that the way the vehicle is intended to perform cannot have been substantially changed.

 If the car’s design or manufacturing caused an unreasonably dangerous defect, the manufacturer may be able to be held responsible.
 Similarly, if the vehicle requires a warning label for a dangerous aspect that was not provided, this can be a basis for manufacturer liability.
 However, if you were aware of a defective condition in the car, it could affect your ability to recover compensation for a defect.
+If a loved one has passed away as a result of an automotive defect, you may be able to file a wrongful death suit.
 An attorney will be able to explain how the specific facts of your case and the laws in this area interact so that you can make an informed decision about whether or not to pursue a lawsuit.

 Damages Available in Car Defect or Malfunction Cases